jufgutierrezgo/python-vlc-rm/README.rst

 .. code-block:: python

-    # Print results of the simualtion
+    # Print results of the simulation
     print(channel_model)

 obtaining an output similar to::